-Ron Zook begins his third season as a member of the Packers’ coaching staff, having been promoted to special teams coordinator by Head Coach Mike McCarthy on Feb.
+Ron Zook begins his fourth season as a member of the Packers’ coaching staff, having been promoted to special teams coordinator by Head Coach Mike McCarthy on Feb.
 12, 2015.

 In Zook’s first year leading the Packers’ special teams in 2015, he oversaw a unit that displayed vast improvement from the previous season.
-In the Dallas Morning News’ annual special teams rankings, Green Bay ranked 17th last season after finishing 32nd in 2014.
+In the Dallas Morning News’ annual special teams rankings, Green Bay ranked 17th after finishing 32nd in 2014.
 Leading the way was the Packers’ punt-coverage unit, which limited opponents to a 4.2-yard punt return average, No. 1 in the NFL and the best mark by a Green Bay team since 1969 (3.4 avg.).
-Under Zook’s guidance, Mason Crosby recorded 108 points, giving him the ninth 100-point season of his career as he passed Ryan Longwell (1997-2004) for the franchise record.
-In the process, Crosby also passed Longwell as the franchise scoring leader with 1,145 points.
-Additionally, Zook helped Tim Masthay finish the regular season with a net punting average of 40.28 yards, the top mark in franchise history (since 1976) as he surpassed his own record of 38.95 in 2013.
+Under Zook’s guidance, Crosby recorded 108 points, giving him 1,145 points in his career as he passed K Ryan Longwell as the franchise scoring leader.

 Zook’s first year in Green Bay as special teams assistant in 2014 saw Crosby drill six consecutive field goals from 50-plus yards at one point to set a franchise record.
 DB Micah Hyde averaged 15.8 yards on 14 punt returns in 2014, No. 1 in the NFL among players with 14-plus returns.
 He also posted two punt return TDs, tied for No. 1 in the NFL with Darren Sproles, while also becoming just the fifth player in team history to record two-plus punt return TDs in a season.